rbleggi/tech-pocs/archtecture/flink/README.md

 ### TaskManager (Executors)

-**TaskManagers** are the workers that execute the actual data processing tasks.
-Each TaskManager has multiple task slots that can execute different operators from the processing pipeline.
-TaskManagers manage network buffers for data exchange, maintain local state of operations, and execute user code.
+- TaskManagers are the workers that execute the actual data processing tasks
+- Each TaskManager has multiple task slots that can execute different operators from the processing pipeline
+- Manage network buffers for data exchange, maintain local state of operations, and execute user code

-Communication between TaskManagers is optimized to minimize latency and maximize throughput.
-Data flows directly between TaskManagers through dedicated network connections, avoiding centralized bottlenecks.
+- Communication between TaskManagers is optimized to minimize latency and maximize throughput
+- Data flows directly between TaskManagers through dedicated network connections, avoiding centralized bottlenecks

 ### Execution Flow